Arr0way/arr0way.github.io/_posts/2022-02-27-encrypted-note-taking-solution.md

 ## E2E Encrypted Notes App Solution

-People make a lot of notes, and personally I wanted to ensure (with a good degree of certainty) that organizations and/or others could not end up reading my notes.
-Therefore, I set to work on finding a platform independent E2E encrypted note taking app, to find there basically is not one.
-Arguably you could use Bitwarden or 1Password secure notes but that is not very practical or scalable (IMO).
+A setup clunky setup for a platform independent E2E encrypted note taking app solution.

-Note: if you are on iOS/MacOS only you could use Apple Notes and use the encrypted notes functionality, but then you are locked into that ecosytem.
+Note (*pun not intended*): If you exclusively use iOS/MacOS you could use Apple Notes + the encrypted notes functionality, but then you are locked into that ecosytem.

 ***Caveat:*** Only tested between Windows/MacOS/iOS however, there should be no reason this would not work on any other platform that Cryptomator supports.